FIVE MOST SURPRISING FINDS

 The numbers tell a story that no corporate PR campaign can override.

-Rap music was born as journalism.
-It was captured by three multinational corporations, stripped of its consciousness, and repackaged as a delivery system for Black self-destruction.
-The pipeline runs from the corporate studio, through the speakers in our homes, into the minds of our youth, and ends at the intake desk of a for-profit prison.
+Born as journalism, rap music was seized by three multinational corporations that stripped it of consciousness and repackaged it as a delivery system for Black self-destruction.
+The pipeline flows from the corporate studio through speakers in our homes and into the minds of youth before reaching the intake desk of a for-profit prison.
 We are paying for every step of the journey.